Opengress/Slimgress/README.md

 - Lock map to compass

 ## v0.3 - by which time players should be able to leave marks on the world and play by game rules
-- Deploy on to portals to power them up
+- Deploy on to portals to power them up (done)
 - Flipcards
 - Weapons (firing of)
 - Data/battery saver toggles